Food Insecurity Data for 2022 by Feeding America

 Hunger is an issue that affects millions of Americans every day.
 At times, it can seem like a distant problem, happening only in faraway countries or in urban areas with large homeless populations.
 But that is not the reality.
-The reality is that 48 million people are food insecure in our country, including 17.7 percent of people living in North Carolina.
-It is higher right here in northeast North Carolina where 19.2 percent of the population lives with Food Insecurity.
-That means 59,590 people in northeast North Carolina towns and neighborhoods do not have regular access to enough food for a healthy, active life.
-For children, the number is even higher: nearly 25.7 percent of children face hunger right here in Bertie, Beaufort, Camden, Chowan, Currituck, Dare, Gates, Hertford, Hyde, Martin, Northampton, Pasquotank, Perquimans, Tyrrell, Washington —that is one in three children.
+The reality is that 41 million people are food insecure in our country, including 15 percent of people living in North Carolina.
+It is higher right here in northeast North Carolina where 16 percent of the population lives with Food Insecurity.
+That means 41,850 people in northeast North Carolina towns and neighborhoods do not have regular access to enough food for a healthy, active life.
+For children, the number is even higher: 23 percent of children face hunger right here in Bertie, Beaufort, Camden, Chowan, Currituck, Dare, Gates, Hertford, Hyde, Martin, Northampton, Pasquotank, Perquimans, Tyrrell, Washington —that is 1 in 4 children.

-The annual meal gap in the Food Bank of the Albemarle’s 15 county region of northeast NC is 10,275,469 meals annually.
-In 2015-2016, the FBA provided food for the equivalent of 4.3 million meals.
-The Board of Directors adopted the Bold Goal agreeing to focus resources toward closing the meal gap by 2025.
-We believe that no person should sacrifice food for basic necessities such as shelter, heat, or medicine consequently we will aggressively work to bring enough food into northeast North Carolina to close the meal gap.
+We believe that no person should sacrifice food for basic necessities such as shelter, heat, or medicine consequently we will aggressively work to bring enough food into northeast North Carolina to close the meal gap

-- 57 percent of children are enrolled in free and reduced meal programs at school3
+- 57 percent of children are enrolled in free and reduced meal programs at school

-- 73 percent of our client households have to choose between paying for utilities and buying food each month4
+- 73 percent of our client households have to choose between paying for utilities and buying food each month

 - 65 percent of our client households have to choose between paying for transportation and buying food each month